-The purpose of this report is to present the City Council's overall Sports and Physical Activity Strategy for 2013 - 17 for approval and adoption by Its Executive Committee.
+The purpose of this report is to present the City Council's overall Sports and Physical Activity Strategy for 2013 - 17 for consideration by the Community Overview and Scrutiny Panel.

-The Sports and Physical Activity Strategy (Appendix A) proposes the City Council's vision for Carlisle to become more active, healthy and successful by creating opportunities and overcoming barriers to take part in sport and physical activity.
+The Sports and Physical Activity Strategy (Appendix A) sets out the City Council's vision for Carlisle to become more active, healthy and successful.
+It aims to create opportunities, and overcome the barriers that prevent people taking part in sport and physical activity.

 The Sport and Physical Activity Strategy is underpinned by and dependent on specific work around the provision of indoor and outdoor facilities and pitches.

 The Carlisle Sports Facilities Strategy 2013-23 (Appendix B) proposes a framework for the development of indoor facilities across the city to successfully support and enable the Sport and Physical Activity Strategy.
-The Carlisle Sports Facilities Strategy 2013-23 is therefore also included in this report for approval and adoption by Carlisle City Council's Executive.
+The Carlisle Sports Facilities Strategy 2013-23 is therefore also included in this report for consideration by the Community Overview and Scrutiny Panel.

 While the two documents are stand alone texts, they are co-dependent and together form a platform for an integrated sports development, participation and investment programme in future years.

-There is a third element of the Sports Development Strategic Framework which is a Playing Pitch Strategy (outlining the development needs and provision of outdoor pitches and facilities across Carlisle over the same period), This is currently also in draft format but is currently subject to final consultation with Sport England (who have offered some strategic planning related lessons learned from other authorities and are keen to offer this advice in direct relation to Carlisle's playing pitch strategy).
-The finalised Playing Pitch Strategy will be brought to Executive as soon as this advice has been reviewed.
+There is also a third element of the Sports Development Strategic Framework which is a Playing Pitch Strategy (outlining the development needs and provision of outdoor pitches and facilities across Carlisle over the same period), This is currently also in draft format but is currently subject to final consultation with Sport England (who have offered some strategic planning related lessons learned from other authorities and are keen to offer this advice in direct relation to Carlisle's playing pitch strategy).
+The finalised Playing Pitch Strategy will be brought to Executive and Community Overview and Scrutiny Panel as soon as this advice has been reviewed.